jacobandrean/iOSExerciseBNI/README.md

 ## Note:
-**Please use iOSExerciseBNI.zip** due to some modules is missing because of submodule reference gone wrong.
+**Please use iOSExerciseBNI.zip** due to some modules is missing because of git submodule reference gone wrong.
 I'm sorry, due to time constraint I haven't fixed it yet